Egida/Pitraix/README.md

 - Design is based off "zero-trust" even malicious peers cannot do any damage while protecting operator identity, for reasoning behind this design check `spec.txt`

+- Pitraix is able to handle millions of hosts, the limit is TOR network capacity

+- You can run Pitraix on a toaster and it will still work just as good with said millions of hosts, as the operative is one who sending requests, not recieving it.

 # Built-in Crypter and self-spreading
 - Pitraix has ability to self modify own code which results in a completely different executable in terms of hash on every new infection